Section 1: Purpose and Contents of this page:

 Firstly, don’t worry as lots of students will be in this situation.
 Check the conditions of your offer and ensure that your exam results are the only thing that the Admissions team are waiting for.
 If you have any other outstanding conditions, verification of a reference for example, provide this well in advance.
 Prepare the supporting documents that you will need for your visa application.
 Aim to have all your visa application documents ready so that you can apply as soon as your place at Warwick is confirmed.
 Many visa application centres offer a 'user pay service' which costs a little more (an additional £100 approx.) but which offers quick turn-around of your Student visa application.
 If you are particularly worried about the time it may take to get your visa you could consider paying for this service.
 You can check the processing times for your local visa application centre.
 Also, check your CAS for a 'latest start date' - this may be a few weeks after the actual course start date and is the latest date you are allowed to join your course.

 Section 9: What if I answered one of the questions on the online student visa application form incorrectly and only realised it after submitting the form but before I attend the appointment?

 It is quite common to answer some of the questions incorrectly.
 For example, if you answered that you will use your personal bank statement but will actually need to use a combination of your personal bank statement and your parent's.
 If this happens, please write a personal covering letter and submit it with your passport and other supporting documents when you attend your appointment.
 You can find a sample letter here.

-Please be aware that visa processing times may be slower than advertised as a result of the continuing coronavirus pandemic.
+Please be aware that visa processing times may be slower than advertised - please check with your VAC for updates.

 If you use a 'standard service' then the processing time is usually about 3 weeks (from the date you attend your visa appointment and enrol your biometric information (photo and finger prints), to the date when a decision is made and your passport is ready for collection).
 See link below: